mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#forms" target="_blank">Forms exercise</a>
 <h2 id="links">Links</h2>
+Links in rails are quite different than Sinatra.
+**add more**

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#links" target="_blank">Links exercise</a>
 <h2 id="ajax">AJAX</h2>
+**needs content**

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#ajax" target="_blank">AJAX exercise</a>
 <h2 id="environments">Environments</h2>
 Don't worry too much about environments.
 There are 3 of course: Development, Test, & Production.
-All you might want to know for now is to run your rspec tests you must type in
+All you might want to know for now is that in order to run your rspec tests you must type in
 ```
 $ rake db:test:prepare
 ```